-21 Statistical analysis has become increasingly important in the field of OSL dating since it has become 22 possible to measure signals at the single grain scale.
-The accuracy of large chronological datasets can 23 benefit from the inclusion, in chronological modelling, of stratigraphic constraints and shared 24 systematic errors.
-Recently, a number of Bayesian models have been developed for OSL age 25 calculation; the R package 'BayLum' allows implementing different such models, in particular for 26 samples in stratigraphic order which share systematic errors.
-We first show how to introduce 27 stratigraphic constraints in 'BayLum'; then, we focus on the construction, based on measurement 28 uncertainties, of dose covariance matrices to account for systematic errors specific to OSL dating.
-The 29 nature (systematic versus random) of errors affecting OSL ages is discussed, based - as an example -30 on the dose rate determination procedure at the IRAMAT-CRP2A laboratory (Bordeaux).
-The effects of 31 the stratigraphic constraints and dose covariance matrices are illustrated on example datasets.
-In 32 particular, the interest of combining the modelling of systematic errors with independent ages, 33 unaffected by these errors, is demonstrated.
-Finally, we discuss other common ways of estimating 34 dose rates and how they may be taken into account in the covariance matrix by other potential users 35 and laboratories.
-Test datasets are provided as supplementary material to the reader, together with 36 an R Markdown tutorial allowing to reproduce all calculations and figures presented in this study.
+Abstract.
+Statistical analysis has become increasingly important in optically stimulated luminescence (OSL) dating since it has become possible to measure signals at the singlegrain scale.
+The accuracy of large chronological datasets can benefit from the inclusion, in chronological modelling, of stratigraphic constraints and shared systematic errors.
+Recently, a number of Bayesian models have been developed for OSL age calculation; the R package "BayLum" presented herein allows different models of this type to be implemented, particularly for samples in stratigraphic order which share systematic errors.
+We first show how to introduce stratigraphic constraints in BayLum; then, we focus on the construction, based on measurement uncertainties, of dose covariance matrices to account for systematic errors specific to OSL dating.
+The nature (systematic versus random) of errors affecting OSL ages is discussed, based - as an example - on the dose rate determination procedure at the IRAMAT-CRP2A laboratory (Bordeaux).
+The effects of the stratigraphic constraints and dose covariance matrices are illustrated on example datasets.
+In particular, the benefit of combining the modelling of systematic errors with independent ages, unaffected by these errors, is demonstrated.
+Finally, we discuss other common ways of estimating dose rates and how they may be taken into account in the covariance matrix by other potential users and laboratories.
+Test datasets are provided as a Supplement to the reader, together with an R markdown tutorial allowing the reproduction of all calculations and figures presented in this study.

-38 1.
-Introduction
+1 Introduction

-39 Optically stimulated luminescence (OSL; Huntley et al., 1985) allows dating the last exposure 40 of quartz grains to sunlight.
-The Single Aliquot Regenerative (SAR) dose protocol consists of comparing 41 the natural luminescence signal to laboratory-generated signals induced by artificial irradiations 42 (Murray and Wintle, 2000; Wintle and Murray, 2006).
-The corresponding measurements, in particular 43 at the single-grain scale, result in large datasets characterised by important scatter, owing to a number 44 of dispersion factors (see, e.g. Thomsen et al., 2005).
-An OSL age is then obtained by dividing the 45 equivalent dose (i.e. in the case of coarse quartz grains, the dose absorbed by the mineral) by the dose 46 rate to which quartz grains were exposed since the last exposure to light.
+Optically stimulated luminescence (OSL, called optical dating in Huntley et al., 1985) allows the dating of the last exposure of quartz grains to sunlight.
+The single-aliquot regenerative (SAR) dose protocol consists of comparing the natural luminescence signal to laboratory-generated signals induced by artificial irradiation (Murray and Wintle, 2000; Wintle and Murray, 2006).
+The corresponding measurements, in particular at the single-grain scale, result in large datasets characterised by significant scatter, owing to a number of dispersion factors (see for example Thomsen et al., 2005).
+An OSL age is then obtained by dividing the equivalent dose (i.e. in the case of coarse quartz grains, the dose absorbed by the mineral) by the dose rate to which quartz grains were exposed since the last exposure to light.

-Statistical analysis, in the field of geochronology, generally aims at improving the precision, accuracy and/or range of dating methods.
-In the case of OSL dating, calibration errors on the laboratory source dose rate for natural dose estimation, and geochemical standards for dose rate assessment, have so far resulted in age uncertainties of, at best, ~5% (see, e.g., Duller, 2008; Guérin et al., 2013).
+Statistical analysis, in geochronology, generally aims to improve the precision, accuracy, and/or range of dating methods.
+In the case of OSL dating, calibration errors on the laboratory source dose rate for natural dose estimation, and geochemical standards for dose rate assessment, have so far resulted in age uncertainties (at 1σ or 68% confidence) of, at best, ~ 5% (see for example Duller, 2008; Guérin et al., 2013).